Team Naked’s favourite reads.

 Exhalation: Stories by Ted Chiang

-Phil, one of the original actuaries at Naked, chose this book.
+Phil, one of the first actuaries at Naked, chose this book.

 To give a taste of what the stories are like, the shortest short story in the pack (by quite a margin) was published in the extremely prestigious scientific journal, Nature and is freely available on their website.
 It’s a story about a small device, “like a remote for opening your car door” that after its invention convinces the world’s population that they do not have free will.
 His ability to use fun and accessible fictional stories to communicate extremely complex ideas is what you can expect in the rest of the book.